Managing & avoiding ETF closures. All you need to know

-Exchange-traded funds (ETFs) have altered the global financial industry by providing investors convenient access to foreign markets and a wide range of sectors.
+Exchange-traded funds (ETFs) have altered the global financial industry by providing investors with convenient access to foreign markets and a wide range of sectors.

 However, the increased churn in the ETF market is a natural consequence of such rapid expansion.
 Some ETFs prosper, while others fail and have to be liquidated or delisted.